ForgeRock/forgeops/helm/dsadmin/README.md

 # dsadmin - Directory Service Administration Chart

 At present this chart is optional and has limited functionality.
-In the future it may be extended with additional capabilites to manage a number of directory server instances.
+In the future it may be extended with additional capabilities to manage a number of directory server instances.

 The current functions of this chart: